tomheon/diffscuss/README.md

 * gen-diffscuss.py, a tool for generating code reviews from git repos.

-There are also plans for: a Vim mode, some command line tools, and tools to allow diffscuss files to serve as a code-review interchange format.
+There are also plans for some command line tools, and tools to allow diffscuss files to serve as a code-review interchange format.

 ## Why Use Diffscuss?